Florida continues with rescue efforts as Hurricane Ian heads north

 He said the situation on the ground was “far more devastating” than initially believed and “is likely to rank among the worst in the nation’s history.”

+The president and first lady Jill Biden were visiting Puerto Rico Oct.
+3 to see the devastation wrought by Hurricane Fiona, which slammed into the island a week before Ian hit Florida.
+The Bidens planned to visit Florida Oct.
+5.

-In the Diocese of Venice, Bishop Frank J. Dewane gave thanks via Twitter for those who prayed for people in the path of the hurricane.
+In the Diocese of Venice, Bishop Frank J. Dewane gave thanks via Twitter for those who prayed for people in the path of the Hurricane Ian.

 “Damage is still being assessed, but it is clear that the devastation in the Diocese is widespread,” he wrote.
 “There are several crews already at work throughout the Diocese, and Catholic Charities is putting their local team into action.
 We are grateful for all those who have helped, and continue to help, during this difficult time.”